Loan-out corporation: Unreasonable compensation

 Employers may be denied a tax deduction on salaries, if the compensation paid to the sole shareholder is seen as unreasonable.
 The 'reasonable' level of compensation faces scrutiny and controversy, as there is no definitive or quantitative measurement of what is, or is not reasonable.
 Consequently, the only bases for comparison are other incomes seen in the industry, on similar circumstances.
 As a result, if a portion of the payable salary is denied, due to being deemed as unreasonable and objectionable, both the corporation, and the creator, will be subject to taxation.

 Copyright termination

 The U.S. Constitution, Article 1, Section 8, ensures the progression of artistic, and scientific endeavours by instilling a time limit for exclusive rights on works created.
 The currently standing Copyright Act of 1976, permits that all works created after January 1, 1978, endures exclusive copyright protection from creation, to 70 years after the original author, or creator of the work passes.
-However, section 201 clearly identifies that copyright ownership becomes void for works made under hire.
-Consequently, the entity receiving the work, (e.g. the producing or directing company of a film, rather than the actor loaning their services), is deemed the author of the work, and thus the exclusive owner of all the copyright, negating the creator of the Loan-Out corporation exclusive rights to their own work.
+However, section 201(b) clearly identifies that copyright ownership becomes void for works made for hire.
+Consequently, the entity receiving the work, (e.g. the producing or directing company of a film, rather than the actor loaning their services), is deemed the author of the work, and thus the exclusive owner of all the copyright, negating the creator of the loan-out corporation exclusive rights to their own work.